pygmystack/pygmy-legacy/docs/usage.md

 `pygmy` will now start all the required Docker containers and add the ssh key.

 If you are on Ubuntu you might need to run pygmy with `pygmy up --no-resolver`
+If you want to do not start `mailhog`, you can use `pygmy up --no-mailhog`

 **All done?** Head over to [Drupal Docker Containers](./drupal_site_containers.md) to learn how to work with docker containers.